bronz3beard/react-component-collection/src/components/videoPlayer/README.md

 - `videoDescription` = string

 To play video with modal add this prop => `withModal`
+if you want modal to have a background image which will be the same as the `imageUrl` then add this prop: `modalWithImage`
 To change the placeholder image update this prop => `imageUrl` or for a more simple player remove custom placeholder image by removing `imageUrl` prop.

 VIMEO:
 Depending on video owners settings on vimeo, controls can be hidden.